avaframe/AvaFrame/docs/theoryCom1DFA.rst

 Entrainment:
 """""""""""""

-The snow entrainment is either due to plowing at the front of the avalanche or to erosion at the bottom.
+The Snow entrainment processes are plowing at the front of the avalanche and erosion at the bottom.
+Please note: com1DFA uses one or the other process, not both at the same time (default: erosion).
+The other process is set to zero.
 The entrainment rate at the front :math:`\dot{q}^{\text{plo}}` can be expressed as a function of the properties of the entrained snow (density :math:`\rho_{\text{ent}}` and snow thickness :math:`h_{\text{ent}}`), the velocity of the avalanche at the front :math:`\overline{\mathbf{u}}` and length :math:`w_f` of the front (measured perpendicularly